-With over 400 million users, Instagram shines out as a powerful social media channel.
+With over 1 billion monthly active users, Instagram shines out as a powerful social media platform.
 On an average, 80 million photos are posted each day and 3.5 billion likes on any given day.

-But what makes it stand out than other social media channels?
+But what makes it stand out than other social media platforms?

 Of course, #Hashtags on Instagram!